 Specific Uses of Cover Crops

-Establishing objectives when planting (buy seeds here) can help gardeners and farmers select the right plants.
+Establishing objectives when planting (buy seeds here) can help you select the right plants.

-Cover cropping has a central place in permaculture farming and gardening.
-Sown in rotation throughout the year, these crops are grown to repair and/or enrich soils by improving the structure and imparting nitrogen, carbon, and other nutrients.
+The use of cover crops has a central place in agriculture.
+Sown in rotation throughout the year, these crops are grown to repair and/or enrich soils.
+They do so by improving the structure and influencing the amount of nitrogen and other nutrients.